tajobin/Alchemix-Aztec-Integration/README.md

 More in depth testing could be made by more advanced simulations.
 We could also add end to end testing with the aztec deployed rollup processor instead of having the test contract act as the rollup processor.
 Aztec has provided tools to simulate proofs and tests integration with the actual rollup processor.

 ### Funding pool
-To showcase the potential that aztec-connect provides I have also built an additional pool that the admin can deploy and conenct to the bridge.
+To showcase the potential that aztec-connect provides I have also built an additional pool that the admin can deploy and connect to the bridge.

-This is a pool that can be used for users to continiously provide funds to a beneficiary.
+This is a pool that can be used for users to continuously provide funds to a beneficiary.
 In this pool the yield created is send to a beneficiary.
 This could be used to create pools that fund a public good or pools that support grants or whatever a community wishes to fund.
 In the [example] that is provide the pool funds the official gitcoin matching pool.

 The current contract is provided as an example of what is possible and has not been tested.